Sporting Kansas City II: MLS Next Pro

 The club announced on December 6, 2021, that it was joining the inaugural 21-team MLS Next Pro season starting in 2022.
-Former Sporting Kansas City player Benny Feilhaber was named the team's head coach for the 2022 season.
+Former Sporting Kansas City player Benny Feilhaber was named the team's head coach for the 2022 season, where he was the head coach through the 2024 season.

 Location

-The team is headquartered out of Children's Mercy Park in Kansas City, Kansas.
+The team is headquartered out of Sporting Park in Kansas City, Kansas.
 For the 2022 and 2023 seasons, they split matches between Rock Chalk Park at the University of Kansas in Lawrence, Kansas, as well as Swope Soccer Village in Kansas City, Missouri.

 When the team was known as Swope Park Rangers they played at Swope Soccer Village in Kansas City, Missouri as permanent home venue for the 2016 and 2017 USL seasons, although occasional matches were played at Children's Mercy Park during those first two seasons.
 For the 2018 season, the Rangers moved to Shawnee Mission District Stadium in Overland Park, Kansas for home USL matches.
 The move to Shawnee Mission South District Stadium was in response to new USL stadium standards, requiring seating for at least 5,000 fans, that were not met by Swope Soccer Village.
 The 7,500-seat Shawnee Mission South District Stadium had received $6 million in improvements between fall 2016 and spring 2017.
 After just two home matches into the season, the Rangers announced that all home matches would be moved to Children's Mercy Park for the remainder of the 2018 USL season.
 The move came just days after allegations were reported that there had been issues with the quality of the artificial-turf field at Shawnee Mission South.